nathanleclaire/blog/source/_posts/2014-03-15-angularjs-isnt-mvc-its-sdc.markdown

 Directives are definitely one of the most confusing parts of AngularJS to a newcomer.
 The prospect of writing your own is intimidating.
 Especialy when I first started learning, the quality of available documentation and tutorials for them was not very high (this has improved a lot in the last year or so though).

 But directives, for all that they intimidate the newbie, promise a land of amazing power.
 Most people who are coming to Angular from a jQuery way of thinking run the risk of getting themselves in trouble by performing DOM manipulation outside of directives.
-They are so used to the old way of doing things, where a
+They are so used to the old way of doing things, where an element can be accessed willy-nilly by any piece of client side code that needs it.

 Directives have several different forms but usually they are either completely new HTML elements, or attributes that you can throw on existing elements, to perform some kind of DOM manipulation.
 They can have their own scope and they can be reused, which is one of their most useful properties.